TPGCIG/PatternAnalysis-2025/recognition/Project13-TristanGreen/README.md

 A custom Seq2SeqCollatorFast batches and pads sequences efficiently, ensuring label alignment and correct masking for loss computation.
 This design minimises preprocessing overhead and keeps I/O throughput optimal even on smaller consumer GPUs.

+Users can also manually override dataset splits by specifying `--train_path`, `--val_path`, and `--test_path` when providing local data sources.
+This makes the training pipeline flexible for custom or extended datasets while maintaining strict isolation between splits.

 ### Why BioLaySumm?